ga440102/Nodepay-BOT/README.md

 ### Note: auto connects 3 Nodes if u using proxies and only 1 if not.

 ## Requiremnets
+- If you have set up a private Turnstile-Solver, please use setup2.py
 - Make sure you have Python3.9 or higher installed and pip.
 - 2captcha key (optional)